 Wild Alaska Salmon are part of the cultural fabric of our state.
 They are woven into our past, our present and our future.
 The Alaska Salmon Alliance is an organization focused on public education, promoting the value of scientifically based salmon management to preserve habitats and create predictable harvests for all salmon users in the Cook Inlet region.
 The Alaska Salmon Alliance promotes long-term sustainability and is a source for accurate information about the salmon industry.
-We advocate for a thoughtful, process-oriented allocation of Cook Inlet salmon for the benefit of all Alaska.
+We advocate for a thoughtful, process-oriented allocation of Cook Inlet salmon for the benefit of all Alaskans.

 - The Alaska Salmon Alliance (ASA), is a 501(c)6 fisheries trade organization representing seafood processors and commercial fishermen of the Kenai Peninsula.
 We have joined together with the goal of preserving long-term opportunities, not just for ourselves, but for all user groups dependent on the salmon stocks of Cook Inlet in Southcentral Alaska.